"Doctor," Wyn said as she watched him step back from the console

 "So it's one of those meditation things?"
 Wyn said.
 "That's

-a trance, and my mind goes to a place - it's called the plain of attrition.
+into a trance, and my mind goes to a place – it's called the plain

+of attrition.
 It's a sort of mental projection.
-My body in the mental state will be
+My body in the mental

-subjected to all sorts of pain and nastiness to test my endurance and
+state will be subjected to all sorts of pain and nastiness to test my

-my will to survive and it'll hurt like hell.
-And if I fail… if something
+endurance, my will to survive.
+It’ll hurt like hell.
+And if I fail…

-Rose will look after you.
-She can pilot their TARDIS back to Earth."
+If I don’t, Rose will look after you.
+She can pilot their TARDIS

 "HE is doing this, too?
 He's 1,000 as well?"